 Under the Add Configuration section, fill in the following fields:

-In Error Handling, you can optionally select and configure error handling options.
-Refer to Error Handling in Circuit states for further information.
+Error Handling (optional): Select and configure error handling options.
+For detailed information, refer to Error Handling in Circuit states.

 In the Input /Output section, you can optionally fill in the following fields: